What-Is-A-Username/barcode-identifier-api/docs/docs/developers.md

 Barrel uses [MKDocs](https://www.mkdocs.org/) to generate the documentation for Barrel.

-MkDocs runs with Python and the required packages can be downloaded into a new virtual environment using [./docs_requirements.txt](./docs_requirements.txt).
+MkDocs runs with Python and the required packages can be downloaded into a new virtual environment using the dependencies listed in `./docs_requirements.txt`.

 Starting from the main project directory, enter the docs folder
 ```